 Some people take pride in the work of keeping up a home and want to hold onto that for as long as possible.
 If that’s you, make plans that put staying at home in retirement at the top of your list.
 But if you’re already thinking about a simpler, easier day with more leisure time and less housework, make a plan to downsize or start looking into retirement homes.

 Take a moment and consider your personality and how you’ll adjust to retirement or changes you may need to make as you get older.
 Do you like change?
 Do you like moving or do you like to be settled?
 Do you adjust quickly?
 Do you have a set routine?
 Are you adventurous or reserved?
 Do you make friends easily?
 Do you have trouble letting go?
 If you need more time to adjust, you probably want to start making and executing your plans for retirement earlier.
 If you’re more of a free spirit, you may not need to have set plans in advance.

 Come see what Hillside Terrace Retirement Home in Ann Arbor has to offer.

 Unfortunately, there’s no simple answer to the question of when is the best time to start planning for retirement.
 The truth is, the best time will be different for everyone.
 But a good, general rule for retirement is better sooner than later.
 If there’s any part of you that thinks a retirement home in Ann Arbor might be the right choice for you at some point, you don’t want to wait until you’re ready to make the move to start planning.
-Reach out to the experts at Hillside Terrace Retirement Community today to talk about your options for retirement.
+Reach out to the experts at Hillside Terrace Senior Living today to talk about your options for retirement.
 Remember that at Hillside Terrace, our family shares life with yours.